lookit/ember-lookit-frameplayer/app/utils/protocol.rst

            }
        },
        "sequence": [
-           "my-consent-frame",
+           "my-text-frame",
            "my-exit-survey"
        ]
    }

 This JSON specifies a Lookit study with two frames, consent and an exit survey.
-Note that the frame nicknames ``my-consent-frame`` and ``my-exit-survey`` that are defined in ``frames`` are also used in the ``sequence``.
+Note that the frame nicknames ``my-text-frame`` and ``my-exit-survey`` that are defined in ``frames`` are also used in the ``sequence``.
 Frames may be specified but not used in ``sequence``.
 Here’s the object associated with the ``my-exit-survey`` frame: